 “You’re not!”
 She drops her hands and her eyes are wet.
 “There’s such a distance between you both.
 What has happened to this family?”

-I meet her gaze but find my voice stopped, as if my mouth is filled with a cotton rag.
-How can I tell her that it’s because of Dad?
+I meet her gaze but find my voice stopped, as if a cotton rag filled my mouth.
+How can I tell her it’s because of Dad?
 That his death changed Dena?
 How his unknown debts and selling our big house and Mom taking two jobs turned Dena cold as ice?
 How she’s never been the same towards me?

 “It’s nothing,” I say.
 Then, to placate her, “It’ll get better.”

 “Promise me, querida.”
-She reaches out to take my hands into hers.
+She reaches out to take my hands in hers.
 “Promise me.”

 “I promise.”
 She looks so sad, so unlike herself, that I’m racking my brain for anything to change the subject.
-“So, do you really think Dad would have liked Derek?”
+“You really think Dad would have liked Derek?”

-There’s a long moment between us.
-Then, with a resigned sigh, Mom releases me, and I know that the moment is finally over.
-“Derek is okay,” she says, “but, really, we both just want you to be happy.”
+There’s a strained moment between us before Mom releases me.
+“Derek is okay,” she says, her voice soft and distant.
+“Honestly, we just want you to be happy.”